stupidusername/ReptiloidCharts/README.md

 ## Notes
 - Dates and times are displayed in UTC.
 - Screen names should be entered without `@`.
+- Only entities that have its `Track` option enabled will we tracked.
 - The app can only read tweets from the Twitter API that are less than 7 days old.
 - The stats of a given tweet can only be tracked for the next 7 days following its creation.
 After that they will be frozen.